North London: Development

-In the early 19th century, the arrival of the Regent's Canal in Islington and St Pancras stimulated London's northerly expansion, continuing when the development of the railway network accelerated urbanisation, promoting economic growth in the capital and allowing for the establishment of commuter suburbs.
+In the early part of the 19th century, the arrival of Regent's Canal in Islington and St Pancras stimulated London's northerly expansion, continuing when the development of the railway network accelerated urbanisation, promoting economic growth in the capital and allowing for the establishment of commuter suburbs.

-This trend continued in the twentieth century and was reinforced by motorcar-based commuting until the establishment of the Metropolitan Green Belt, shortly after the Second World War, prevented London from expanding any further.
+This trend continued in the twentieth century and was reinforced by motorcar-based commuting until the establishment—shortly after the Second World War—of the Metropolitan Green Belt, which prevented urban London from expanding any further.

+Governance

+There are six London boroughs that cover areas north of the City of London, and which on that basis might, partially or wholly, be described as comprising North London.
+They are Barnet, Camden, Enfield, Hackney, Haringey and Islington.
+Each London borough is governed by a London borough council local authority.
+All six boroughs participate in the North London Waste Authority.
+Some local government functions are held by the Greater London Authority, made up of the Mayor of London and the London Assembly.

-Formal uses
+Formal and cultural uses

 Planning Policy sub-region

-The 2011 iteration of the London Plan included an altered 'North' sub-region, to be used for planning, engagement, resource allocation and progress reporting purposes.
-It consists of the London Boroughs of Barnet, Haringey and Enfield.
+The 2011 London Plan included a North sub-region, to be used for planning, engagement, resource allocation and progress reporting purposes.
+It consisted of the London Boroughs of Barnet, Haringey and Enfield.

-The 2004-2008 and 2008-2011 versions of the London Plan sub-regions varied in their composition.
+The 2004-2008 and 2008-2011 London Plan sub-regions varied in their composition.

+N postcode area

+The N (Northern) postcode area was introduced in 1857 to facilitate the distribution of mail.
+There is a Northern postal area, but this includes some areas not normally described as part of north London, while excluding many others that are.

 North Thames: Boundary Commission report

 In 2017, the government asked the Boundary Commission for England to reconsider the boundaries of parliamentary constituencies.
 The Commission's approach was to start with existing regions of England (in this case London) and then group the local authorities within that area into sub-regions for further sub-division.

 The North Thames sub-region includes all parts of London lying north of the river; the 19 boroughs which lie wholly north of the river, plus parts of cross-river Richmond upon Thames.

 An earlier 2013 study, whose recommendations were not adopted, took a different approach by assigning all of Richmond to the south.

 This list includes all boroughs included in the North Thames area: